peterkaminski/nxcTestVault/to-do list and notes.md

  - backlinks need `{websiteroot}}` variable added on `page.html`
    - seems to be working for netlify and gh-pages
  - TODO:
-   - update PyPI code and test that
+   - update PyPI code and test that  (2024-07-02 1st test DONE)
+   - test nxcTV on netlify and Github pages